tidymodels/spatialsample/tests/testthat/_snaps/spatial_block_cv.md

       [613] 632 633 634 635 636 637 638 639 640 641 642 643 644 645 646 647 648 649
       [631] 650 651 652 653 654 655 656 657 658 659 660 661 662 663 664 665 666 667
       [649] 668 670 671 672 673 674 675 676 677 678 679 680 681 682

+# duplicated observations in assessment sets throws an error

+    Some observations fell exactly on block boundaries, meaning they were assigned to multiple assessment sets unexpectedly. i Try setting a different `expand_bbox` value, an `offset`, or use a different number of folds.

 # bad args